Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Experiments

-In order to evaluate the pre-trained representations from \CIM{}, for both ViT and CNN architectures, we conduct supervised end-to-end fine-tuning experiments on ImageNet-1K image classification in Section~\ref{sec: classification}, and ADE20K~\cite{ADE20K} semantic segmentation in Section~\ref{sec: segmentation}.
-Ablation study on ImageNet-1K is presented in Section~\ref{sec: ablation}.
+In order to evaluate the pre-trained representations from \CIM{}, for both ViT and CNN architectures, we conduct supervised end-to-end fine-tuning (FT) experiments on ImageNet-1K~\citep{ImageNet-1K} image classification in~\cref{sec: classification}, and ADE20K~\citep{ADE20K} semantic segmentation in~\cref{sec: segmentation}.
+Ablation study on ImageNet-1K is presented in~\cref{sec: ablation}.
+For ImageNet-1K, we observe $\sim$0.2 Top-1 acc. fluctuations.
+For ADE20K, we observe $\sim$0.5 mIoU fluctuations.
+We report key results using the median of 3 independent runs.